Least squares: The method

 An early demonstration of the strength of Gauss's method came when it was used to predict the future location of the newly discovered asteroid Ceres.
 On 1 January 1801, the Italian astronomer Giuseppe Piazzi discovered Ceres and was able to track its path for 40 days before it was lost in the glare of the Sun.
 Based on these data, astronomers desired to determine the location of Ceres after it emerged from behind the Sun without solving Kepler's complicated nonlinear equations of planetary motion.
 The only predictions that successfully allowed Hungarian astronomer Franz Xaver von Zach to relocate Ceres were those performed by the 24-year-old Gauss using least-squares analysis.

 In 1810, after reading Gauss's work, Laplace, after proving the central limit theorem, used it to give a large sample justification for the method of least squares and the normal distribution.
 In 1822, Gauss was able to state that the least-squares approach to regression analysis is optimal in the sense that in a linear model where the errors have a mean of zero, are uncorrelated, normally distributed, and have equal variances, the best linear unbiased estimator of the coefficients is the least-squares estimator.
 An extended version of this result is known as the Gauss–Markov theorem.

 The idea of least-squares analysis was also independently formulated by the American Robert Adrain in 1808.
 In the next two centuries workers in the theory of errors and in statistics found many different ways of implementing least squares.

-Problem statement
+Formulation

 The objective consists of adjusting the parameters of a model function to best fit a data set.
 A simple data set consists of n points (data pairs) $(x_i,y_i)\!$, i = 1, …, n, where $x_i\!$ is an independent variable and $y_i\!$ is a dependent variable whose value is found by observation.
 The model function has the form $f(x, \boldsymbol \beta)$, where m adjustable parameters are held in the vector $\boldsymbol \beta$.
 The goal is to find the parameter values for the model that "best" fits the data.
 The fit of a model to a data point is measured by its residual, defined as the difference between the observed value of the dependent variable and the value predicted by the model: